SalesCal Docs

 Creating a Multi-Host Event

-1. Go to Events and click Create Event
+1. Go to Events and open (or create) the event

 5. Choose a Distribution Method